xmersad/xmersad.github.io/_posts/2025-10-02-Passing-Multiple-Rootfs.md

 - Each attempt fails fast with appropriate timeouts
 - No impact on successful first-attempt mounts

-## Alternative Approaches

-You might be thinking: "Couldn't this be done with initramfs or the bootloader?"

-### Initramfs Approach
-Yes, absolutely.
-An initramfs script could attempt multiple mounts before switching to the real root.
-However:
-- Requires maintaining separate initramfs for each device
-- Increases boot complexity
-- Adds extra boot time even in success cases

-### Bootloader Approach
-Bootloaders like U-Boot can also implement fallback logic.
-But:
-- Requires bootloader modifications
-- Less flexible for runtime conditions
-- Harder to update on deployed devices

-### Why Kernel-Level?

-Implementing this at the kernel level offers several advantages:
-- Single location for fallback logic
-- Works across different bootloaders
-- Can respond to runtime conditions (like network availability)
-- Easier to debug with kernel logging
-- No additional boot components required

-## Use Cases Beyond Development

-While initially developed for unstable rootfs during development, this mechanism has proven valuable in production:

-1. **Aging Hardware**: Graceful degradation as flash memory wears out
-2. **Network Boot with Local Fallback**: Try diskless boot first, fall back to local storage
-3. **A/B Update Systems**: Try new rootfs, automatically revert to old one if corrupted
-4. **Factory Reset**: Normal rootfs fails → boot from recovery partition
-5. **Multi-Boot Configurations**: Try different filesystem types or locations

 ## Conclusion

 The `root_pr` parameter provides a robust, kernel-level mechanism for rootfs fallback.
 While alternative approaches exist, implementing this directly in the kernel offers unique advantages in terms of simplicity and reliability.